kvnper/QidiDualExtruderFixForCura/README.md

 3. Close Cura
 4. Place the file 'QidiDualExtruderFixForCura.py' in the script folder in Cura's configuration folder.
 5. Open Cura
-6. Remove the bed and nozzle temperature setters in the start gcode or use the start gcode below these steps.
+6. Remove the bed and nozzle temperature setters in the start gcode or use the start gcode below these steps (for QIDI I-Fast only).
 Copy the first line of the start gcode, you'll need it in step 6.
 7. Enable this post processing script from the toolbar menu: Extensions -> Post Processing -> Modify G-Code -> Add a Script -> Qidi Dual Extruder Fix For Cura
 8. Paste the first line of the start gcode into the field 'First line of start GCode'